PowerShift Publications 2018-2011

 This publication by Dr. Hendrik Sander addresses the direct and indirect consequences of coal use in Berlin on the local and global climate.
 It combines extreme weather events and climate changes with CO2 emissions from coal combustion and stresses the need for a rapid coal phase-out for climate protection in Berlin and beyond.

-Coal protest card
+Coal protest map

 Overview of the coal protests in Germany (poster)